altanner/graphical-data-apps/site-build/content/posts/03data.md

 ```

 ## Plotly Express
-We are going to use the graphics library `plotly` to create our data visualisations.
 There are a few popular graphing libraries in Python - for example `matplotlib`, `seaborn`, `ggplot`.
 We are going to use `plotly`, because it has an intermediate learning curve - the syntax is relatively accessible, the documentation is good, and the graphs it creates are very powerful. `plotly` comes with a simplified interface called `plotly.express`, which we will use.

 To bring `plotly` functionality into our script we need to import it.
-While we are writing some imports, we also need `pandas` ready for action, so let's bring that into our script.
+While we are writing some imports, we also need `pandas` ready for action, so let's bring that into our script too.
 So, we will now have three imports at the top of our script:
 ```Python
 import streamlit as st
 import plotly.express as px